Jkutkut/GitHub-Contribution_Message/.info/ThingsToDo.md

 # ThingsToDo:
 - [ ] Define basic font:
   - [ ] JSON? -> This will enable custom fonts.
+  - [ ] Instead of binary options (committed or not), let fonts have intensity variations (more or less commits)
+  - [ ] Create a simple HTML to easily create the JSON for new fonts (already WIP ;) )
 - [ ] Select language:
   - [ ] Python?
   - [ ] Shell?
 - [ ] Define logic
+- [ ] Create custom files (or a custom README.md) to give credit this Github Repository

 # Ideas: